headzoo/surf/README.md

 browser.UserAgent = "MyBrowser"

 // Set the user agent globally.
-Each Browser instance you create will use this. attrib.DefaultUserAgent = "MyBrowser"
+Each Browser instance you create will use this. surf.DefaultUserAgent = "MyBrowser"

-// Attributes control how the browser behaves. browser.SetAttribute(attrib.SendReferer, false) browser.SetAttribute(attrib.MetaRefreshHandling, false) browser.SetAttribute(attrib.FollowRedirects, false)
+// Attributes control how the browser behaves. browser.SetAttribute(surf.SendRefererAttribute, false) browser.SetAttribute(surf.MetaRefreshHandlingAttribute, false) browser.SetAttribute(surf.FollowRedirectsAttribute, false)

-// The attributes may also be set globally. attrib.DefaultSendReferer = false attrib.DefaultMetaRefreshHandling = false
+// The attributes may also be set globally. surf.DefaultSendRefererAttribute = false surf.DefaultMetaRefreshHandlingAttribute = false
-attrib.DefaultFollowRedirects = false
+surf.DefaultFollowRedirectsAttribute = false

 // Override the build in cookie jar.